St. Thomas More Academy: Student life

 Service and outreach work is a requirement for all students at St. Thomas More Academy.
 Freshmen serve the young at St. Joseph Preschool, Sophomores feed the hungry at the Raleigh Rescue Mission and at Catholic Parish Outreach, Juniors care for the elderly at Raleigh Heritage Senior Living Center, and Seniors work at Habitat for Humanity construction sites to build shelters for the homeless.

 Every year, a group of students from St. Thomas More Academy joins the Bishop of Raleigh and other members of the Diocese in Washington, D.C. at the March for Life.

 St. Thomas More Academy offers a variety of clubs, special events, and sports.
 More than seventy-five percent of the student body is engaged in extracurricular activities, with most programs being started through the initiative of students.

 Athletics

 St. Thomas More is a member of the Carolina Independent Conference.
-Sports offered at STMA include soccer, basketball, cross country, volleyball, Ultimate Frisbee, track & field, and baseball.
+Sports offered at STMA include soccer, basketball, cross country, swimming, volleyball, ultimate frisbee, track & field, and baseball.